 '''

-$ datalad save -d . -m "finished my midterm project" midterm_project

-add(ok): midterm_project (file)

-save(ok): . (dataset)
+$ datalad save -d . -m "finished my midterm project" midterm_project add(ok): midterm_project (dataset) add(ok): .gitmodules (file) save(ok): . (dataset)

-action summary:

-add (ok: 1)

-save (ok: 1)

 '''

-M12.2 More on how save can operate on nested datasets
+M12.1 More on how 'datalad save' can operate on nested datasets

-In a superdataset with subdatasets, datalad save by default tries to figure out on its own which dataset's history of all available datasets a save should be written to.
+In a superdataset with subdatasets, datalad save by default tries to figure out on its own which dataset's history of all available datasets a datalad save should be written to.
 However, it can reduce confusion or allow specific operations to be very explicit in the command call and tell DataLad where to save what kind of modifications to.